aldunnaeyonus/kiosk/README.md

 ---

 Check-in is the first physical touchpoint of your event.
-The **Big Dog Tags** mobile app removes queues, stress, and friction — delivering a fast entry experience for guests and a real-time dashboard for event teams.
+The **Dog Tags** mobile app removes queues, stress, and friction — delivering a fast entry experience for guests and a real-time dashboard for event teams.

 ---